Andrew S. Boutros: Private practice and teaching

-In October 2015, Boutros was hired by Chicago-based law firm, Seyfarth Shaw, to be National Co-Chair of its White Collar, Internal Investigations and False Claims practice, thereby ending his nearly 8-year career with the U.S. Attorney's Office in Chicago.
-In September 2019, it was announced that Boutros joined the international law firm of Dechert LLP as Regional Chair of the U.S. white collar practice.
-He works in both the Chicago and Washington offices of Dechert.
-Since 2011, Boutros has also been teaching law at the University of Chicago Law School.
-He teaches an advanced course on corporate criminal prosecutions and investigations.
+In October 2015, Boutros joined Chicago-based law firm Seyfarth Shaw as National Co-Chair of its White Collar, Internal Investigations and False Claims practice, ending his nearly eight-year career with the U.S. Attorney's Office in Chicago.
+In September 2019, he joined Dechert LLP as Regional Chair of the U.S. white-collar practice.
+He worked in both the Chicago and Washington, D.C. offices of Dechert.
+Since 2011, Boutros has been a lecturer in law at the University of Chicago Law School, where he teaches an advanced course on corporate criminal prosecutions and investigations.